 Baking soda is my go to ingredient.
 And not just for cooking!
 Baking soda has a wide variety of uses.
 It can be used for cleaning, odor control, and a host of other household projects.
 I didn’t realize this before, but it can also be used extensively in the yard.
-I’ve gathered some of the best ways to use baking soda outdoors–hopefully you’ll find a tip that suits your needs!
+I’ve gathered some of the best baking soda uses for outdoors–hopefully, you’ll find a tip that suits your needs!

 The Gardening Cook uses baking soda to sweeten tomato plants.
 All you have to do is sprinkle about 1/4 cup of baking soda around the base of each tomato plant, being careful not to get any on the plant itself.
 The baking soda will help lower acidity levels, leaving your plants super sweet!

 When your sidewalks, patio, or driveway start to get icy, you can sprinkle baking soda to help melt the snow.
 Baking soda is better to use than salt because it is less damaging to concrete and your surrounding plants.
 This is one of my favorite baking soda uses!

 If ants are invading your home, find the guilty ant mounds in your backyard and sprinkle them with baking soda.
-If you then pour vinegar on top, the bubbling that results will kill most of the ants.
-Image via The Ant Hill.
+Follow that with a bit of vinegar and the bubbling that results will kill most of the ants.
+I hope these baking soda uses help you out!